lgbt-foundation/whitepaper/whitepaper.md

 10% Network Accelerator Program
 5% Advisors

-` INFO: The LGBT Foundation will not publish any ether wallet address and will not publish any details on how to participate in the token sale publicly.
-The only way to participate in the sale is to register on https://lgbt-token.org for the Token Sale.
-Personalized information on how to participate will be send out individually after all required KYC steps for each participating jurisdiction. `
+` INFO: The LGBT Foundation will not publish any ether wallet address, nor will it publish any details on how to participate in the token sale publicly.
+The only way to participate in the sale and receive all required information on how to participate is by registering on https://lgbt-token.org for the Token Sale. `

 ### Network Acceleration Program